mbaumer/us_hep_funding/docs/_states/AZ.md

 # AZ -- Sen. Jeff Flake (R) and  Sen. John McCain (R)
 ## Committees
+Jeff Flake is the #3 Republican on the Senate Energy Subcommittee on Energy

 Jeff Flake is the #5 Republican on the Senate Committee on Energy and Natural Resources

 John McCain is not on any of our key committees